timshannon/bolthold/README.md

 ## Behavior Changes
 Since BoltHold is a higher level interface than BoltDB, there are some added helpers.
 Instead of *Put*, you have the options of:
 * *Insert* - Fails if key already exists.
 * *Update* - Fails if key doesn't exist `ErrNotFound`.
 * *Upsert* - If key doesn't exist, it inserts the data, otherwise it updates the existing record.

-When getting data instead of returning `nil` if a value doesn't exist, BoltHold returns `boldhold.ErrNotFound`, and similarly when deleting data, instead of silently continuing if a value isn't found to delete, BoltHold returns `bolthold.ErrNotFound`.
+When getting data instead of returning `nil` if a value doesn't exist, BoltHold returns `bolthold.ErrNotFound`, and similarly when deleting data, instead of silently continuing if a value isn't found to delete, BoltHold returns `bolthold.ErrNotFound`.
 The exception to this is when using query based functions such as `Find` (returns an empty slice), `DeleteMatching` and `UpdateMatching` where no error is returned.

 ## When should I use BoltHold?
 BoltHold will be useful in the same scenarios where BoltDB is useful, with the added benefit of being able to retire some of your data filtering code and possibly improved performance.

 You can also use it instead of SQLite for many scenarios.
 BoltHold's main benefit over SQLite is its simplicity when working with Go Types.
 There is no need for an ORM layer to translate records to types, simply put types in, and get types out.
 You also don't have to deal with database initialization.
 Usually with SQLite you'll need several scripts to create the database, create the tables you expect, and create any indexes.
 With BoltHold you simply open a new file and put any type of data you want in it.

 ```Go